onap/integration/bootstrap/README.md

 ## Sub-components

 * jenkins - A set of vagrant scripts that will set up a simple Jenkins environment with jobs configured to build all ONAP java code and docker images.
+* vagrant-minimal-onap - A set of vagrant scripts that will set up minimal ONAP environment for research purposes.